Diverse Educational Community and Doctoral Experience (DECADE)

 DECADE Competitive Edge Summer Research Program

-The DECADE Competitive Edge Summer Research Program is a summer pre-entry program geared towards incoming Ph.D and M.F.A students who are underrepresented in their disciplines.
-Participants conduct faculty mentored research and participate in workshops that prepare them to successfully transition to graudate school.
+The DECADE Competitive Edge Summer Research Program is a pre-entry summer research program geared towards incoming Ph.D and M.F.A students who are underrepresented in their disciplines.
+Participants conduct faculty-mentored research, build community, and participate in workshops that help them successfully transition into their graduate program.

 DECADE Community Meetings

-DECADE meetings provide a safe space and serve as platforms for students to speak freely about their experiences in graduate school.
-They also serve as a venue for students to connect with their peers and discuss topics related to diversity and campus climate.
+DECADE community meetings provide a safe space for graduate students to openly dialogue about their experiences in graduate school and academia.
+They also serve as an opportunity for students to create interdisciplinary connections and discuss topics related to inclusive excellence.